What Is Hearing?

 Treating Hearing Loss

 Treatment for hearing loss depends on the type and severity.
 For mild hearing loss, the use of hearing aids or assistive listening devices may be beneficial.
-For more severe hearing loss, a cochlear implant may be recommended. may also be necessary to repair any structural damage to the ear.
+For more severe hearing loss, a cochlear implant may be recommended.
+Surgery may also be necessary to repair any structural damage to the ear.

 Living with Hearing Loss